komsan-k/SCI-104-PhysicII-quantum-computation/lab/lab-5-quantum-adder/README.md

 - Implement simple **quantum adder circuits** using Qiskit.
 - Explore **ripple-carry adders** and controlled operations for addition.
 - Simulate small quantum adders and verify correctness.
-- Connect quantum addition to larger algorithms (e.g., Shor’s factoring algorithm).
+- Connect quantum addition to larger algorithms such as modular arithmetic circuits.

 ---